EduardoCitelli/api-mcga-first/README.md

 # Run the project
 $ npm start
+// or
+npm run dev // to run the app on development mode

-# The server will initialize in the <http://localhost:4000>
+# The server will initialize in the <http://localhost:PORT>
 ```

 ## :memo: License ##